General Refuse Collection Information and Rules

 - Universal waste (all types of consumer batteries, electronics, fluorescent light bulbs, and mercury containing items such as thermometers and thermostats).
 For disposal information, visit Universal Waste Frequently Asked Questions or Links and Resources.

 - Trash, recycling and greenery pickup is guaranteed for containers placed in collection areas by 6 a.m., unless they are in violation of City regulations.
 If your trash has not been collected look for a tag from your driver on the container.
 The tag will explain why it was left.
-If the container is not tagged and it was set out before 6 a.m., call (858) 694-7000, or submit a Service Request.
+If the container is not tagged and it was set out before 6 a.m., call (858) 694-7000, or submit a Missed Collection Request.